arkouda.security

 arkouda.security.get_username() str[source]

-A platform-independent means of retrieving the current user’s username for the host system.
+Retrieve the current user’s username for the host system in a platform-independent manner.

 Returns: